 Based on radiative transfer equation, inversion based SST estimation method is proposed [8].
 Nonlinear radiative transfer equation is linearized then optimum combination of wavelength regions are selected [9].
 Other than that, Geographic Information System: GIS based neural network is proposed for SST estimation method [10].
-In this paper, sensitivity analysis results are described.
-SST estimation accuracy, in general, depends on relative humidity, air temperature, meteorological range, wind speed, aerosol type, and so on.
-Sensitivity of these factors on SST estimation accuracy is clarified in order to make clear that how does component influencing to SST estimation accuracy.
+In this paper, linearized inversion based SST estimation method is utilized.
+Conjugate gradient method is applied to solve the linearized radiative transfer equation.

-The following section describes the method for sensitivity analysis together with some theoretical background followed by some experiments.
+The following section describes the proposed SST estimation method with some theoretical background followed by some experiments with the conventional regression based methods.
 Then conclusion is described together with some discussions.